Best time to travel to Cartagena by a local

 The historic center and popular neighborhoods like Getsemanรญ have increased police presence (there is actually a designated tourist police force) and also improved lighting at night, making it safer for solo travelers to explore, even after sunset.

 Still, as with any travel destination, it’s important to stay vigilant and take common-sense precautions when you are exploring on your own.
-Here are three key pieces of my best advice for solo travelers heading to Cartagena:

 • Stick to well-lit, populated areas, especially at night, and consider using reputable taxi services or ride-sharing apps (yes, there is Uber) for transportation after dark.